curtcampbell/CarND-Vehicle-Detection/writeup.md

 I settled on my choice of HOG and other feature parameters experimentally.
 An intuative approach may have been to look at plots of HOG and other  features and then choose parameters based on my perceptions at the time.
 I decided however, I would implement the pipline first and then tune parameters based on the behavior of the system at run time.
-This way my assumptions would be validated by actual running code.
+This way, my assumptions would be validated by actual running code.
 During development, I did however plot images for debugging purposes and to convince myself the system was doing what I thought it should be doing.
 In the end I chose the following set of parameters.